expressjs/cors/README.md

 }
 ```

-For details on the effect of each CORS header, read [this](http://www.html5rocks.com/en/tutorials/cors/) article on HTML5 Rocks.
+For details on the effect of each CORS header, read [this](https://web.dev/cross-origin-resource-sharing/) article on web.dev.

 ## Demo